ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 Map_trout <- get_map(location = bbox, source = "google", maptype = "terrain", zoom = 3, color = "bw")
 ```

+You'll get a warning message saying: "Warning: bounding box given to google - spatial extent only approximate..." - this is because we haven't specified a coordinate system, and instead are using the default.
+For our purposes, that's okay, so you can move on and not worry about this message.

 Then we can plot the map tiles with the data using `ggmap()`:

 ```r